Chunky Move

+History

-It was founded in 1995 and debuted at the Melbourne International Arts Festival with artistic director Gideon Obarzanek.
+Chunky Move was founded in 1995 and debuted at the Melbourne International Arts Festival with artistic director Gideon Obarzanek.

 The company's work is diverse and has included stage, new-media and installation works.
-Chunky Move has toured extensively including the United States of America, Singapore, Hong Kong, France, Germany, Hungary, United Kingdom, Colombia, Japan, Belgium, Canada and Russia.
+Chunky Move has toured extensively including the United States of America, Singapore, Hong Kong, France, Germany, Hungary, United Kingdom, Colombia, Japan, Belgium, Canada, and Russia.
 Reviews of their performances are regularly published in the Village Voice.

+Artistic directors

 In 2011 Gideon Obarzanek announced that he would be stepping down as artistic director.
-Anouk van Dijk was announced as the new artistic director, starting her new role in 2012 - 2018.
+Anouk van Dijk was announced as the new artistic director, starting her new role in 2012.

 In December 2018, Antony Hamilton was appointed artistic director of the company.
-Since commencing this role in April 2019, the team has been signalling the programming that will be characteristic of Chunky Move's future, including the presentation of Token Armies for Melbourne International Arts Festival 2019.
-In 2020 Chunky Move celebrates its 25th anniversary.
+Since commencing this role in April 2019, the team has been signalling the programming that would be characteristic of Chunky Move's future, including the presentation of Token Armies for Melbourne International Arts Festival 2019.